MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 As you can see in the example, a lower or higher number of visits does not affect our SCI, but changes in efficiency do.
 A change in user behavior, such as users starting to use the chatbot more, would though.
 This is why we have to average results over a meaningful timeframe and also be ready to reassess our chosen R if we observe large, unforeseen changes.
+You can also see that GHG is very much affected by a change in number of visitors, and how only relying on it would punish us for serving more customers.

 ```
 Now lets assume that we over time observe that users tend to first visit at the beginning of a calendar month, and use the chatbot a lot at that time as well.